 Each year, it seems like more manufacturers identify candy as gluten-free, widening the choices for candy-loving kids and parents alike.
 As of February 2014, those who follow a gluten-free diet have numerous choices, including various long-time kid favorites such as Nestle's Butterfinger candy bars and Jelly Belly jelly beans.

 It's usually possible to find gluten-free specialty candies, such as the gluten-free, vegan lollipops available from Yummy Earth.
-But since your neighbors likely will pass out more mainstream treats on Halloween night, it's helpful to know which ones are safe.
+But since your friends, neighbors and school likely will pass out more mainstream treats on Valentine's Day or on Halloween night, it's helpful to know which ones are safe.

 Here are the latest U.S. gluten-free lists of candies, plus links to manufacturers' websites.

 However, please remember to use these lists only as a guide, since ingredients and formulas can change at any time.
 In some cases, a product made at one location may be listed as gluten-free, while the same product made at a different location may not be gluten-free.
 Also, candy listed as gluten-free on the U.S. list may not be gluten-free in other countries.
 Always check the packaging and ingredients before consuming any candy, even if it does appear on this list.